 Tobacco Tax Administration

 Stamps are supplied on reels and sheets for adhesion.
 Each is numbered sequentially with a code.
-A reel contains 50,000 stamps.
-Sheets are supplied in sequentially numbered batches containing 30,000 stamps.
+A reel contains 50,000 stamps, and sheets are supplied in sequentially numbered batches containing 30,000 stamps.

-The stamp has a unique design, intended to validate the payment of excise duty in Ireland.
-There is a code which includes stamp code of the trade, quantity of cigarettes in each pack or weight, numerals denoting the retail selling price and indicating whether home-produced or imported.
+The stamp has a unique design and is intended to validate the payment of excise duty in Ireland.
+Its code includes the stamp code of the trade, the number of cigarettes in each pack or weight, numerals denoting the retail selling price, and the indication of whether the cigarettes were home-produced or imported.

-Manufacturers or importers of cigarettes or a representative in the State acting for manufacturer or importer situate outside the State may purchase the tax stamps.
-Tax stamps may be held on the site subject to Revenue control and security condition.
+Cigarette manufacturers or importers or a representative in the State acting for a manufacturer or importer situated outside the State may purchase tax stamps.
+Tax stamps may be held on the site subject to Revenue control and security conditions.

 Revenues printing contractor delivers stamps to the premises directly.
 Deliveries are usually made monthly.
-Revenue controls are in place regarding deliveries and receipt.
-Revenue officers will compare details of stamps received with the requisite delivery order.
+Revenue controls are in place regarding deliveries and receipts.
+Revenue officers will compare the details of stamps received with the requisite delivery order.
 There are procedures in relation to receipt and custody of the stamp.

 Stamps must be securely stored and be capable of being secured by the Revenue.
 Access must be controlled.
 Traders retain full responsibility for stamps delivered to their premises.